f5devcentral/access-labs/class5/module1/lab01.rst

    |image052|

 #.
 The configuration has now been reversed.
-It's important to note that while we delected the Message Boxes from the current policy workslow the Marcros are still there the next time we need them.
+It's important to note that while we detected the Message Boxes from the current policy workflow the Macros are still there the next time we need them.

    |image053|